These Americans moved to the 'most progressive' country for new dads

 Reid and Wells say they've already encountered an array of reactions from people in the U.S.

 "We have a lot of friends who have kids and they all are pretty much asking: 'How do we get to Sweden?
 How do we live there?'"
-Reid said.
+Reid says.

 Asplund has had a different experience.
 "Yeah, they think it's all communist," she laughs.